Harald-U/istio-handson/workshop/exercise6.md

      ![kiali auth pol](../images/kiali-auth-pol.png)

-    This AuthorizationPolicy effectively disables all access to Articles.
+    Reason: This AuthorizationPolicy effectively disables all access to Articles.

 1. Now allow access to the Authors service from Web-API: